upb-lea/transistordatabase/sphinx/usage.rst

     transistor = load({'name': 'Infineon_FF200R12KE3'})
     parallel_transistorobject = transistor.parallel_transistors(3)

-After this, you can work with the transistor object as usual, e.g. fill in the .wp-workspace or export the devicice to Matlab, Simulink or GeckoCIRCUITS.
+After this, you can work with the transistor object as usual, e.g. fill in the .wp-workspace or export the device to Matlab, Simulink or GeckoCIRCUITS.